ocaml/dune/doc/hacking.rst

 =========

 Dune vendors some code that it uses internally.
-This is done to make installing dune easy as it requires nothing but an OCaml compiler as well as to prevent circular dependencies.
-Before vendoring, make sure that the license of the code allows it to be included in dune.
+This is done to make installing Dune easy as it requires nothing but an OCaml compiler as well as to prevent circular dependencies.
+Before vendoring, make sure that the license of the code allows it to be included in Dune.

 The vendored code lives in the ``vendor/`` subdirectory.
 To vendor new code, create a shell script ``update-<library>.sh``, that will be launched from the ``vendor/`` folder to download and unpack the source and copy the necessary source files into the ``vendor/<library>`` folder.
-Try to keep the amount of source code imported minimal, e.g. leave out ``dune-project`` files, For the most part it should be enough to copy ``.ml`` and ``.mli`` files.
+Try to keep the amount of source code imported minimal, e.g., leave out ``dune-project`` files.
+For the most part, it should be enough to copy ``.ml`` and ``.mli`` files.
 Make sure to also include the license if there is such a file in the code to be vendored to stay compliant.

-As these sources get vendored not as sub-projects but parts of dune, you need to deal with ``public_name``.
+As these sources get vendored not as subprojects but parts of Dune, you need to deal with ``public_name``.
 The preferred way is to remove the ``public_name`` and only use the private name.
 If that is not possible, the library can be renamed into ``dune-private-libs.<library>``.